kahypar/kahypar/README.md

 Its algorithms and detailed experimental results are presented in several [research publications][KAHYPARLIT].

 ### Additional Features
- - Hypergraph Partitioning with Variable Block Weights:
+ - Hypergraph partitioning with variable block weights:

  	KaHyPar has support for variable block weights.
 If command line option `--use-individual-part-weights=true` is used, the partitioner tries to partition the hypergraph such that each block Vx has a weight of at most Bx, where Bx can be specified for each block individually using the command line parameter `--part-weights= B1 B2 B3 ...
 Bk-1`.
 Since the framework does not yet support perfectly balanced partitioning, upper bounds need to be slightly larger than the total weight of all vertices of the hypergraph.
 Note that this feature is still experimental.

- - Hypergraph Partitioning with Fixed Vertices:
+ - Hypergraph partitioning with fixed vertices:

     Hypergraph partitioning with fixed vertices is a variation of standard hypergraph partitioning.
 In this problem, there is an additional constraint on the block assignment of some vertices, i.e., some vertices are preassigned to specific blocks prior to partitioning with the condition that, after partitioning the remaining “free” vertices, the fixed vertices are still in the block that they were assigned to.
 The command line parameter `--fixed / -f` can be used to specify a fix file in [hMetis fix file format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf).
 For a hypergraph with V vertices, the fix file consists of V lines - one for each vertex.
 The *i*th line either contains `-1` to indicate that the vertex is free to move or `<part id>` to indicate that this vertex should be preassigned to block `<part id>`.
 Note that part ids start from 0.